Smoking Wood Pairing Guide

 Cedar is perfect for accenting seafood dishes.
 Try adding cedar wood to the charcoal for this Charcoal Grilled Salmon Recipe.

 Red oak and whisky oak barrel is perfect for beef.
-Try this recipe for Smoked Brisket.

 Are There Woods to Avoid?